omkarmagadumdev/react-journey/README.md

  */

-- passing prop to the component is just like the passing argument to the functions.
+- passing prop to the component is just like the passing argument to the functions `lingo:passing props to component`.
-- `config driven ui`: ui is config driven. revised the js dom
+- `config driven ui`: ui is config driven.